 Jacob J. Cinamon ’40 died on November 22, 2016, in Portland, Maine.

-(The following was published in the Portland Press Herald, November 24, 2016:)
+(The following was published by the Portland Press Herald on November 24, 2016)

 He graduated Portland High School, Bowdoin College, and did post-grad work at Middlesex University.

 Jack proudly served as a medic in Italy during World War II, after which he returned to Portland and worked in the family business.
 His passion was teaching, so he also found time to teach chemistry lab at USM.
 In his spare time he enjoyed fishing, jazzing, and traveling the world.

 In 1982, he retired and sold the building on the corner of Center and Pleasant Streets, which, to this day, still carries the Cinamon family name.
 After retirement, he volunteered at Audubon Scarborough Marsh, SMAA and Portland String Quartet.